Journal article: National knowledge politics of M&E frameworks

 Working Paper: A voice without influence?
 Investigating child-led accountability in Harare’s climate governance

-This paper was written by Simbarashe Kinyamo an Accountable Adaptation Fellow from Africa University, Zimbabwe.
+This paper was written by Simbarashe Kanyimo an Accountable Adaptation Fellow from Africa University, Zimbabwe.

 Working Paper: Digital technologies and accountability in climate change adaptation projects in rural areas